grork/StoryvoidDotNet/App/README.md

 ## Getting to the placeholder page
 When in debug mode, it's possible to get to our debug page by pressing `Ctrl + P`.
 This **only** works in debug mode.

+## Using In-Memory Database
+Hold down `Shift` while launching the application to use an in-memory database, leaving the one on disk intact.

+## Resetting the Database
+Hold down `Alt` while launching the application to delete any local database before creating a new, clean database.